sftcd/tlspad/README.md

     - pyshark still now and then says tshark crashed, will just live with it for now
 - [Tls2Music.py](Tls2Music.py) takes the packets sizes/times and turns
     those to sound, either a .midi or .wav file or both.
+    - that sorta seems to work, state is I need to check accuracy (it's suspect:-)
+    - coupla TODOs likely really needed:
+        - silence supression is e.g. >2s or something
+        - re-hit keys, move up/down one if a key/tone is playing now or otherwise avoid collisions (but pianos only have 88 keys so we can't avoid all, in general)
 - [composer.sh](composer.sh) is the start of a wrapper for all of the above

 ## Tools used